 If you’re on a long journey, it’s important to find the best places to shower on the road for free.
-A road trip can be the ultimate adventure, but staying clean can be a challenge if you don’t have a portable shower on your vehicle.
+A road trip can be the ultimate adventure, but staying clean can be a challenge if you don’t have a portable shower in your vehicle.

 As well as discussing other options, we will explain exactly how to find free public showers nearby, so that you can stay clean whilst on your road trip.

 A variety of options will be discussed including free public showers, gym showers, and other locations.
-One popular option is to use the planet fitness showers as a place to stay clean whilst on the road.
+One popular option is to use the Planet Fitness showers as a place to stay clean whilst on the road.
 Tips and advice for doing this are included in this article.

 Free Public Showers

 Believe it or not, there are completely free public showers all over the country to take advantage of!
 They have varying degrees of privacy and amenities, but all are clean and affordable.

 It is worth taking the time to see where these fall along your journey and if it is worth changing the shape of your journey to strategically hit one of these locations every few days.

 - Free/Fee: Usually free, but those that do charge are affordable.